sefcom/dbling/README.md

 # Google API Acquisition Tool

-Access many APIs and aquire as much user identifying information as possible.
+Access many APIs and acquire as much user identifying information as possible.

 ## Getting Started

 Only has been tested in a Linux environment.

-Install python 3
+Install python 3 / pip3

 Install google api python client pip3 install --upgrade google-api-python-client